the-benchmarker/website/README.md

 # Web Frameworks Benchmark

 This is the repository of the [Web Frameworks Benchmark Website](https://web-frameworks-benchmark.netlify.app).
-It's currently hosted by [Netlify](https://www.netlify.com/).
+It's currently hosted on [Netlify](https://www.netlify.com/).

 Source code for the benchmark itself: [the-benchmarker/web-frameworks](https://github.com/the-benchmarker/web-frameworks)